 This Committee comprises equal members of the shareholders and members of the Board of Directors.
-The Committee is responsible for ascertaining if the accounting and reporting policies of the Bank are in accordance with the legal requirements and ethical practices.
-They also ensure that the internal controls are being constantly and effectively monitored through reviewing the external auditors' plan, scope and the management letter on the audit of the Bank and responses to the said letter.
+The Committee is responsible for ascertaining if the accounting and reporting policies of the Bank are in accordance with the accounting standards, legal requirements and ethical best practices.
+They also ensure that the internal controls are being constantly and effectively monitored through reviewing the external auditors' plan, scope and the management letter on the audit of the Bank and management responses.

-The Committee met once (1) during the financial year and was present at the Annual General Meeting of the Bank.
+The Committee met once (1) during the financial year and all members were present at the Annual General Meeting of the Bank.